Financial Aid

 • Students enrolling in programs at PHSU’s Puerto Rico locations and St. Louis campus are eligible to apply for federal financial aid.

 • Students enrolled in the MD program at the British Virgin Islands (BVI) location are not eligible for federal loans.
-Only private loan options including Sallie Mae are available for financing this program.
+Only private loan options are available for financing this program.

 • Detailed guidance on federal and local financial aid programs